-The Application Quality Measure (AQM) is calculated as the number of Part I applications received that are successful upon first submission, divided by the total number of applications for a given period.
-A high percentage indicates the applications being received are complete and provide sufficient detail to demonstrate a minimal risk to the public or environment, and the operator may proceed in seeking issuance of a CoR after the submission and successful review and acceptance of a Part II application to the Commission.
-A low percentage may indicate the submission of incomplete or inadequate applications.
+The Application Quality Measure (AQM) is calculated as the number of CoR Part I applications received that are successful upon first submission, divided by the total number of applications for a given period.

+A high percentage indicates the applications being received are complete and provide sufficient detail to demonstrate a minimal risk to the public or environment.
+A low percentage may indicate the submission of incomplete or inadequate applications (see table 3).
+An AQM of 97.1 per cent in 2012/13 indicates that the majority of applications were complete and contained enough detail to demonstrate a minimal risk to the public or the environment.
+The AQM in this reporting period was higher than in previous years.